-Students intending to major or minor in English Studies must pass at least one introductory ENGL course from List A "Historical and Theoretical Foundations" (6 credits) in the first year.
+Students intending to declare a major or minor in English Studies in the second year must pass at least one introductory ENGL course from List A "Historical and Theoretical Foundations" (6 credits) in the first year.

 Admission to all introductory courses is on the basis of academic record including a minimum Level 5 in English Language in the Hong Kong Diploma of Secondary Education (HKDSE) examination, or an equivalent score in another recognized English proficiency test.